 When starting out, doing your first wedding or perhaps your own wedding you are all fingers and thumbs so I have taped each item separately and I’ve kept the stems intact so they can be made the day before and left to relax and rehydrate overnight in water before trimming down just before the ceremony.

-Flowering Now
+Flowering Now / Garden Tours

-What is Flowering now (Live)
+Garden Tours, what is Flowering now (Live) Plus Harvesting Information

 Dahlia Grow-A-Long